beaker-project/beaker/documentation/admin-guide/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To start with, we need to make Beaker aware of the new lab controller.
 Log in
-to Beaker using your administrator account create above, and select Admin → Lab
+to Beaker using your administrator account created above, and select Admin → Lab
 Controllers from the menu.
 Click "Add ( + )" to add a new lab controller.

 The new lab controller form requires the following fields: